Decision 963/QĐ-BCT

 Commercial implications

 Decision 963 is the most material change to Vietnam's C&I energy economics since the 2017 expiry of FiT 1 and arguably the most important since the introduction of the DPPA framework.
-It does not change what a kWh costs at any given tier — but it changes which kWh fall into which tier, and that is enough to materially reshape the case for solar PV, BESS, and integrated solar+BESS systems by segment.
-The headline thesis: pure solar PV loses ~19% of its monetisation value at typical 22 kV C&I sites; BESS arbitrage gets a 66% wider earning window; integrated solar+BESS hybrids become the default rather than Phase 2 sequential.
+It does not change what a kWh costs at any given tier — but it changes which kWh fall into which tier, and that is enough to materially reshape the case for solar PV, BESS, and integrated solar+BESS systems by segment when it takes effect.
+The headline thesis: pure solar PV will lose up to 20% of its monetisation value at typical 22 kV C&I sites; BESS arbitrage will get a 66% wider earning window; integrated solar+BESS hybrids become the default rather than Phase 2 sequential.

-- For hotels The 5-hour continuous evening peak (17:30–22:30) aligns almost perfectly with hotel evening operations — check-in, AC ramp-up, food and beverage service, function rooms.
-Pure BESS arbitrage at hotels delivers a directly larger earning window than the pre-963 split peak.
+- For hotels The 5-hour continuous evening peak (17:30–22:30) will align almost perfectly with hotel evening operations — check-in, AC ramp-up, food and beverage service, function rooms.
+Pure BESS arbitrage at hotels will deliver a directly larger earning window than the pre-963 split peak.
 Combined with the off-peak shift to 00:00–06:00 (during which most hotel load is at minimum), the dispatch logic simplifies and the spread per dispatched kWh is unchanged.
 See how this applies to hotels →

-- For factories Solar-led factory rooftop economics take the largest hit, but BESS closes the gap.
-The 95/5 daytime offtake split shifts solar realised tariffs down by ~19%, extending self-invest payback by ~24%.
-Integrated solar+BESS hybrids — using a roof-sized solar array for daytime self-consumption plus a BESS for evening peak dispatch — restore IRR to roughly the pre-963 standalone-solar level.
-The financing case for BESS overlay is now structurally stronger, not weaker.
+- For factories Solar-led factory rooftop economics will take the largest revenue impact when 963 takes effect, but a BESS overlay offsets much of it.
+The 99.5/0.5 daytime offtake split (anchored on operational data) will shift solar realised tariffs down by up to 20%.
+Integrated solar+BESS hybrids — using a roof-sized solar array for daytime self-consumption plus a BESS for evening peak dispatch — offset much of the revenue impact and keep solar attractive.
+The financing case for BESS overlay strengthens correspondingly.
 See how this applies to factories → · Read the factory-specific reframe →

-For any C&I site evaluating solar, BESS, or solar+BESS in 2026, Decision 963 is the new baseline assumption.
-Models built on pre-963 TOU windows materially overstate solar revenue and understate BESS arbitrage value.
-The integrated solar+BESS hybrid — once a Phase 2 sequential expansion in many engagements — is now the default product configuration for sites with evening load and roof or land for solar.
+For any C&I site evaluating solar, BESS, or solar+BESS in 2026, Decision 963 will be the new baseline assumption when it takes effect.
+Models built on pre-963 TOU windows will materially overstate solar revenue and understate BESS arbitrage value once 963 applies.
+The integrated solar+BESS hybrid — once a Phase 2 sequential expansion in many engagements — is the default product configuration for sites with evening load and roof or land for solar going forward.

 Worked example